sap-tutorials/Tutorials/tutorials/hana-webide-dt-getting-started-5/hana-webide-dt-getting-started-5.md

 ---
 title: Migrate Records in Related Tables Using Stored Procedures
-description: Using a stored procedure to migrate records in related tables as a single transaction.
+description: Use a stored procedure to migrate records in related tables as a single transaction.
 auto_validation: true
 primary_tag: products>sap-hana-dynamic-tiering
 tags: [  tutorial>beginner, products>sap-hana, products>sap-hana-dynamic-tiering, products>sap-web-ide ]